Mental Health Counselor

 Why Is Mental Health Counseling a Job of Tomorrow?

-The mental health sector of the healthcare industry continues to expand alongside the growing population.
-Although mental healthcare is not as widely recognized by the public as the general healthcare sector, it is still immensely important.
-The brain is responsible for many aspects of human behavior, therefore ensuring that mental health is at its best helps individuals remain productive and positive members of society.
-As the world population increases and stressors afflict every day people, the demand for mental health counselors will heighten.
-Employment positions for mental health counselors expect to see a 30 percent growth in opportunities by 2016, a faster growth than the average rate, according to the Bureau of Labor Statistics.
+As the world population increases and stressors afflict people, the demand for mental health counselors will heighten.
+Employment opportunities for mental health counselors are forecast to rise 30 percent, a faster growth rate than the average for all U.S. occupations, according to the Bureau of Labor Statistics.
 The average annual salary for mental health counselors is $34,380.

 What Does a Mental Health Counselor Do?

-Mental health counselors work with individuals, couples, and groups in dealing with emotional disorders.
-Unlike psychiatrists, who handle mental disorders like Attention Deficit Disorder, mental health counselors deal primarily with stress-related mental health and emotional issues.
-Patients are typically suffering from depression, suicidal impulses, or self-esteem issues, or may have trouble handling feelings of anxiety in general.
-Some mental health counselors also work with couples in dealing with marital or relationship problems, and also with families in handling familial issues.
-Counselors can work in a private practice setting, in a group setting with other practitioners, or as part of a school’s health program.
-Counselors typically rely on “talk therapy” to treat patients, allowing them to talk about their problems and try to create a treatment for the problem through conversation.
+Mental health counselors work with individuals, couples and groups to help them deal with emotional and psychological problems.
+Patients may be struggling with depression, suicidal impulses or self-esteem issues, or may have trouble handling feelings of anxiety in general.
+Some mental health counselors work with couples to help resolve marital or relationship problems, and also with families in handling interpersonal matters.
+Counselors can work in a private practice, in a group setting with colleagues, or as part of a school's health program.
+Counselors typically rely on talk therapy to treat patients, allowing them to discuss their problems and then create a plan for addressing them.
 Prescription medications may also be recommended for those dealing with depression or anxiety disorders.

 What Kind of Training Do I Need to Become a Mental Health Counselor?

-Mental health counselors must hold a master’s level degree in mental health counseling.
-Specific requirements for counselors vary between states, though prospective counselors should plan on focusing their classes on subjects that pertain to their field of study.
-For example, those looking to act as a counselor on a college campus would take courses in college student affairs, depression, and anxiety counseling.
-Most employers will provide training for new hires, though others will prefer that the hires participate in workshops or obtain a license to practice.
-Licensure requirements differ between states as well.
+Mental health counselors must hold a master's level degree in mental health counseling.
+Specific requirements for counselors vary among states, though prospective counselors should plan on focusing their classes on subjects that pertain to their field of study.
+For example, those looking to act as a counselor on a college campus would take courses in student affairs as well as therapy techniques.